 The University offers 9 credential programs and eight undergraduate and graduate certificate programs.
 Basic teaching credential programs in education include multiple subject, multiple subject BCLAD, single subject, administrative services, reading/language arts (certificate or specialist), special education (mild/moderate or moderate/severe), pupil personnel services (via the Counseling Department).

-The university is comprised of six schools: Arts and Humanities, Business and Economics, Education, Extended Education, Science and Technology and Social Sciences.
+The university is comprised of six schools: Arts and Humanities, Business and Economics, Education, Extended & International Education, Science and Technology and Social Sciences.
 Degrees are offered in 46 majors and 47 minors at the bachelor's level and 15 at the master's level.
 The university offers a joint master’s degree in mathematics with San Francisco State University and a joint doctorate in educational leadership with the University of California, Davis.
 It also offers nine credential programs and eight undergraduate and graduate certificate programs.
 Sonoma State offers one of the only wine business programs in the country.

 |Declined to State||4%|

 According to a 1994 article by Gaye LeBaron, longtime newspaper columnist for The Press Democrat who specializes in local history, there were ten founding members of Santa Rosa Center, San Francisco State College, which would become Sonoma State College in 1960.
 They were: